material-components/material-components-ios/docs/theming/README.md

 ```
 <!--</div>-->

-### Example: Applying a scheme
+### Applying a scheme

-To apply a scheme to a component you must first add the component's themers to your project's
+To apply a scheme to a component you must first add the component's themers to your
 Podfile.
 You can see which themers a given component supports by looking at the component's src/
 directory.